Chelsea F.C. Women: Stadium

 Chelsea Women play at Kingsmeadow in Norbiton, Kingston upon Thames, London.
-Chelsea F.C. purchased Kingsmeadow for the Women from its former occupant AFC Wimbledon, so that Wimbledon could finance their new ground, Plough Lane.
+Chelsea F.C. bought Kingsmeadow for their youth and women's teams from AFC Wimbledon in 2016 so that Wimbledon could fund their new ground, Plough Lane.
 Kingsmeadow has a capacity of 4,850.

-Between 2012 and 2017, the team played their home games at Wheatsheaf Park.
-The stadium is located in Staines-upon-Thames, Middlesex and features capacity for 3,002 spectators.
+Between 2012 and 2017, Chelsea played their home games at Wheatsheaf Park.
+The stadium is located in Staines-upon-Thames and has a capacity for 3,002 spectators.

-The team previously played at Imperial Fields during the 2011–12 season, the home ground of Tooting & Mitcham United.
+The team previously played at Imperial Fields during the 2011 season, the home ground of Tooting & Mitcham United.

+Chelsea Women has increasingly used Stamford Bridge for high-profile fixtures in both domestic and European competitions.
+Since the 2020s, the club has staged its UEFA Women's Champions League home matches at Stamford Bridge.
+In the 2023–24 season, Chelsea Women played a record four Women's Super League matches at the stadium, followed by three matches in the 2024–25 season.

 Attendance

-The current home attendance record of a Chelsea Women's match is 38,350, set on 20 November 2022 during the 2022–23 Women's Super League season match against Tottenham Hotspur, played at Stamford Bridge.
+The current home attendance record of a Chelsea Women's match is 39,398, set on 27 April 2024 during the 2023–24 UEFA Women's Champions League semi-final second leg against Barcelona, played at Stamford Bridge.
 Their current home attendance record at their primary ground of Kingsmeadow is 4,670, set on 28 April 2019 in a Champion's League semi-final leg against Lyon.